PavlidisLab/rnaseq-pipeline/doc/memory.md

 # Assembly  shared memory
 STAR stores the transcriptome in shared memory so that concurrent STAR processes using the same assembly can share, minimizing RAM cost.
-This is all done by STAR automatically, but there's a few cases where you will want to clear the memory you have.
+This is all done by STAR automatically, but there's a few cases where you will want to manually clear/free the memory.

 ## Clearing shared memoryy

 Clear shared memory by running `ipcs`.
-In the print list, there should be a object listed with a large memory (it may not be that big if STAR crashed while creating the shared memory assembly.
-Copy the key listed next to it and type in `ipcrm -M <KEY>`
+In the printed list, there should be objects listed, some with large number of bytes (it may not be that big if STAR crashed while creating the shared memory assembly.)
+If you want to get rid of an assembly you're no longer using, copy the key listed next to it and type in `ipcrm -M <KEY>`

 Example:
 ```